To be able to trace one’s family back that far is something I have never fathomed. My family only knows back to the generation after Emancipation.

 And it’s amazing.
 Despite being vastly different from the tale you may know and expect, Deonn melds these world ideas expertly.
 Never once did I find myself really questioning how these pieces could join together.
 Root magic was a little more difficult for me to merge with Arthurian legend at first.
 The connection was a bit harder to grasp, but ultimately still makes for an excellent story.

 In a weird way, Legendborn is not as diverse as you kind of expect it to be.
 At least, not in the way you expect it to be.
 I was, at times, shocked by this.
 But I think the message Deonn is trying to send–and send it she does–would not have worked out nearly as well had there been more black folk main characters.
-Now bare with me, I’m going to dive into this a bit.
+Now bear with me, I’m going to dive into this a bit.

 As far as central characters go, Bree is pretty much the only black character.
 There are some side characters of course.
 Namely, Bree’s father, her ancestors, a therapist, and a young college student.
 Then there are the waitstaff at that gala later on, but let’s come back to this.
 Then you have Bree’s best friend Alice Chen (Taiwanese-American) and Sarah, a half-Venezuelan Squire who is pretty white-passing.
 And that’s pretty much it.

 This book is set in the South on a campus that is apparently basically filled with white people.
 Thus the majority of characters, including both love interests, are white.
 And when I say both, please note that one of the love interests is barely that.

 Back to diversity, where we see the bulk of it is in the LGBTQ characters.
 There’s the wonderful William, who is gay.
 Then you have Sel and Tor who are both bi.
 Sarah and Alice who, to my understanding, are both lesbians.
 And there’s Greer, who is non-binary.